✓ Updated July 2026

 Car Rental

-Renting a car offers the most flexibility to explore Paphos and the surrounding regions, including the Akamas Peninsula and more remote beaches.
-It's ideal for day trips and for those who want to venture off the beaten path.
+Renting a car offers the most flexibility, allowing you to explore Paphos and the surrounding regions at your own pace, including hidden beaches and archaeological sites off the main bus routes.
+It's ideal for day trips to places like the Akamas Peninsula.

 ATV/Quad Bike Rental